• Skip to primary navigation

 • Second, add the sugar, almond butter, and vanilla extract.
 Whisk… whisk, whisk.
 Then whisk in the oat flour and cocoa mixture.

-• Next, once the oven is ready, fold in the chocolate chips, spread the batter evenly in the pan and lick the bowl clean (bakers treat!).
+• Next, once the oven is preheated, fold in the chocolate chips, and spread the batter in the pan.

 Pictured here are fudgy brownies.
 I absolutely love their delicate, melt in your mouth texture.
 But for a bit longer bake, the brownies won’t slightly sink in the center and will hold their loft producing a chewy, cake-like brownie.